 Also of interest is that Somers has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 9.45% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Somers is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Somers’s overall crime rate is lower than average for the country.

-The per capita income in Somers in 2010 was $33,445, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $133,780 for a family of four.
+The per capita income in Somers in 2018 was $43,733, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $174,932 for a family of four.

 Somers is a somewhat ethnically-diverse town.
 The people who call Somers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somers residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Somers include Italian, English, French, and German.
+Important ancestries of people in Somers include Italian, Irish, German, French, and English.

 The most common language spoken in Somers is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.